Ojay97-hub/Dinosaur-Quiz-/README.md

 ### Unfixed Bugs

-1. Had a go at creating randomization for the questions.
-However, I couldn't manage to keep the styling to follow the random questions - not resolved/abandoned.
-2. Table in info.html has responsiveness issues with galaxy fold dimension.
+1. Table in info.html has responsiveness issues with galaxy fold dimension.
 I have tried smaller fonts, overscroll and padding changes.
 The background image also appears pixalated due to stretching, which I believe is to do with the table sizing. - not resolved.

 ## ACCESSIBILITY